skupperproject/skupper-example-bookinfo/README.md

-# Distributing Bookinfo Web Services across Kubernetes Clusters
+# Distributing Bookinfo Web Services across Kubernetes Clusters with Skupper

 This tutorial demonstrates how to distribute
 [Istio Bookinfo Application](https://istio.io/docs/examples/bookinfo/)
-web microservices between public and private cluster projects or namespaces.
-The application requires no special coding to adapt to the distributed environment yet it still behaves as if all the services are running in the same cluster namespace.
+web microservices application between public and private cluster projects or namespaces.
+The application requires no special coding to adapt to the distributed environment.
+With Skupper it behaves as if all the services are running in the same cluster namespace.

-This example further illustrates how services running in a private cluster are made available to services in a public cluster even when the public cluster cannot make any network connections to the private cluster.
-The Skupper network securely provides this connectivity with no special user permissions, firewall rules, vpns, or system administrator actions.
+This example further illustrates how services running in a private cluster are made available to services in a public cluster, even when the private cluster has no ingress routes and will accept no incoming network connections.
+The Skupper infrastructure securely provides this connectivity with no special user permissions, firewall rules, VPNs, or system administrator actions.

-In this tutorial you will deploy the example _details_ and _reviews_ services in a local, on-premises cluster and deploy the _productpage_ and _ratings_ services on a remote, public cluster.
+In this tutorial you will deploy the Bookinfo application _details_ and _reviews_ services in a local, on-premises cluster and deploy the _productpage_ and _ratings_ services on a remote, public cluster.